 11 would be homosexual

 This one is almost impossible to estimate with any reasonable degree of accuracy.
 The classification of people as being either “heterosexual” or “homosexual” is too dependent upon subjective criteria, and the answers of respondents to surveys about their sexual habits are too easily influenced by other social factors.
 The common figure of “10% of the population is homosexual” is often bandied about, but that number is derived from a misapplication of a Kinsey study which was not based upon a representative sample of the population.
-One can find estimates that place of the percentage of the population considered to be homosexual anywhere between
+One can find estimates that place of the percentage of the population considered to be homosexual anywhere between 1-2% and 25%-35%, but a reasonable survey of the more controlled studies would put the figure in about the 2-3% range (for males, at least).

 6 people would possess 59% of the entire world’s wealth, and all 6 would be from the United States.

 This claim demonstrates the precariousness of trying to summarize a very large, diverse population in a few simple statistics.
-For starters, our miniature world of
+For starters, our miniature world of 100 people only includes 5 people from all of North America, so any statement involving 6 people from the United States just doesn’t compute.

 80 would live in substandard housing